redecheck/redecheck/README.md

 2. If you wish to use the provided .jar file included with ReDeCheck, then please skip to "Running ReDeCheck" section.

-3. Otherwise if you want to build ReDeCheck from its source code, then follow the instructions in the next section.
+3. Otherwise, if you want to build ReDeCheck from its source code, then follow the instructions in the next section.

 ### Installing

 As ReDeCheck has been implemented as a Maven project using Java, the easiest method of generating the executable tool involves importing the project into an Integrated Development Environment (IDE) and generating the .jar from inside the IDE.
-Instructions are presented for doing this using two common IDEs; Eclipse (https://www.eclipse.org/downloads/) and IntelliJ (https://www.jetbrains.com/idea/download/).
-However, if you would prefer to build the project using the command line, instructions to do so are also provided.
+Instructions are presented for doing this using two common IDEs: Eclipse (https://www.eclipse.org/downloads/) and IntelliJ (https://www.jetbrains.com/idea/download/).
+However, if you would prefer to build the project using the command line in an appropriate terminal emulator, then instructions to do so are also provided.

 #### Dependencies